KissKissBankBank/cloudwatch-postman/docs/api.md

 ### POST /logEvents

-This endpoint does a little more than a simple proxy and enqueues a batch of logs to send to CloudWatch Logs.
+This endpoint enqueues a batch of logs to send to CloudWatch Logs.

 As [CloudWatch Logs
 API](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_PutLogEvents.html)